Hallingskarvet National Park

 Hallingskarvet National Park (Hallingskarvet nasjonalpark) is a national park in central Norway that was established by the government on 22 December 2006.
-The park is located in the municipalities of Hol (Viken county), Ulvik and Aurland (both in Vestland county).
+The park is located in Hol Municipality (Buskerud county), Ulvik Municipality and Aurland Municipality (both in Vestland county).
 More precisely, the park comprises the Hallingskarv plateau and the high mountain areas to the west of it.
 It includes the Vargebreen glacier as well as the valleys of Såtedalen, Lengjedalen, Ynglesdalen, and parts of Raggsteindalen.

 The national park covers 450 km2 of the Hallingskarvet mountain range and hosts large stocks of wild reindeer, an important factor in the establishment of the park.
 The highest point in the national park is Folarskardnuten which reaches an elevation of 1933 m above sea level.